ourresearch/openalex-docs/additional-help/faq.md

 We're currently still exploring our options for OpenAlex's sustainability plan.
 Thanks to a generous grant from [Arcadia](https://www.arcadiafund.org.uk/), we've got lots of runway, and we don't need to roll anything out in a rush.

 Our Unpaywall project (a free index of the world's open-access research literature) has been self-sustaining via a freemium revenue model for nearly five years, and we have recently introduced a similar model in [OpenAlex Premium. ](https://openalex.org/pricing)Access to the data will always be free for everyone, but OpenAlex Premium offers several benefits in service above the services we offer for free.

+### I have a question about the openalexR library.
+Could you help me?

+We do not maintain the [openalexR](https://docs.ropensci.org/openalexR/) package.
+Please direct any questions you have to them instead.